emann615/Wireshark-Challenge-Carnage/README.md

 ### Q5) What is the name of the webserver of the malicious IP from which the zip file was downloaded?

-If I view the HTTP hearders of the response, I can find the webserver next to the Server header.
+I looked at the HTTP hearders of the response and found the webserver next to the **Server** header.

 <img src="https://github.com/emann615/emann615/assets/117882385/d7a22240-c679-45b4-9dcc-0f26578423bd" height="50%" width="50%"/>
 </br>